 Excursions from Inverness

-Which Inverness trips are suitable for a short break on 2 days?
-That's what we asked for before we left Inverness in Scotland, With its international airport and its location on the southern edge of the Scottish Highlands, Inverness is perfect for a weekend getaway.
+Which Scotland Inverness tours are ideal for a 2 day short break?
+We asked ourselves that before our trip Inverness in Scotland, With its international airport and its location on the southern edge of the Scottish Highlands, Inverness is perfect for a weekend getaway.
 Depending on the departure airport, the arrival and return journey may take one day.
 If you want to spend a long weekend in Scotland and get a taste of the Scottish Highlands, then this tour is a good start.
 By the way, too Autumn and winter a good travel time for Scotland.

 Inverness excursions and sightseeing

 The city of Inverness is not very big.
 It lies on the River Ness and its confluence with the Moray Firth.
 Inverness is the capital of the Highlands.
 We take half a day to see the city.
 Its city center is not too big, so you can get to know it on a walk.
 Inverness Castle, the center with its shops, Pubs and restaurants and we look at the churches on either side of the River Ness.
-Our time is just not enough for the botanical garden.
+There is not enough time for the botanical garden.
 However, we did take a few Inverness excursions.

 You can find a detailed description of our tour of Inverness under this link.

 Inverness Excursions - Loch Ness and Urquardt Castle

-Just a few miles from Inverness is Loch Ness.
-We do not believe in Nessie.
-Nevertheless, we want to see the fjord-like lake on several of our Inverness excursions.
+Loch Ness is just a few miles from Inverness.
+We don't believe in Nessie.
+Nevertheless, we see the fjord-like lake on several of our Inverness excursions.
 Loch Ness has two sides.
-The quiet eastern shore with a narrow road, that runs along above the lake.
-The livelier west bank can be reached via a well-developed road.
-Here you can also find the departure points of the boats that are running on the lake.
-There are some small towns and attractions such as the castle ruins of Urquardt Castle, which can be reached both by boat and by bus.
+The quiet east bank with its narrow street that runs along above the lake.
+The livelier west bank can be reached via a better developed road.
+This is where the departure points of the boats that sail on the lake are located.
+There are also small towns and places of interest here, such as the ruins of Urquardt Castle, which can be reached by boat or bus.